Philadelphia Water Quality at a Glance

-Philadelphia, the nation’s sixth-largest city, serves approximately 2.2 million residents with water through the Philadelphia Water Department (PWD).
-With a water distribution system dating back to 1801, the city’s infrastructure includes over 3,000 miles of water mains, three water treatment plants, and 13 pumping stations, delivering roughly 300 million gallons daily.
+Philadelphia, the nation’s sixth-largest city, serves approximately 1.6 million residents with water through the Philadelphia Water Department (PWD).
+With a water distribution system dating back to 1801, the city’s infrastructure includes over 3,100 miles of water mains, three water treatment plants, and numerous pumping stations, delivering roughly 300 million gallons daily.

 The Delaware and Schuylkill rivers provide Philadelphia’s water supply, both protected by extensive watershed management programs.
-PWD operates one of the oldest water systems in the United States, but continues to modernize its facilities and embrace innovative approaches like green infrastructure for stormwater management.
-The city has made significant investments in reducing combined sewer overflows and improving overall water quality through comprehensive watershed protection and advanced treatment technologies.
+PWD operates one of the oldest water systems in the United States, but continues to modernize its facilities through the ambitious Water Revitalization Plan.
+The city has made significant investments in green stormwater infrastructure and improving overall water quality through comprehensive watershed protection and advanced treatment technologies.

 Philadelphia Water Quality: Current Status (2024-2025)